When hikers found Otzi the Iceman frozen in the Alps, they thought he was a mountaineer who'd died just recently. They were off by about 5,300 years.

 A murder is still a murder, no matter what century it occurred in, so the museum where Otzi now rests called in Detective Inspector Alexander Horn of the Munich Police to see what he could find out.
 Inspector Horn was surprised to note that the body was “in better condition than recent homicide victims I’ve worked on who have been found out in the open,” despite the fact that this particular corpse predated the Pyramids.

 The nature of the wound (Otzi was shot from behind) and the fact that the victim’s belongings had not been stolen led Inspector Horn to conclude that this was a homicide of a personal nature, although it doesn’t seem likely any arrests will be made.

 And the mysteries surrounding Otzi the Iceman extend beyond his murder: Because the body was removed from the spot it had been resting for thousands of years, there have been rumors of a curse upon those who disturbed him.
 In fact, Helmut Simon, one of the hikers who found Otzi back in in 1991, met his end during a freak blizzard and was himself found buried under ice and snow not far from where he made the discovery that changed his life.

-After this look at facts about Otzi the Iceman, see the stunningly-preserved mummy known as Xin Zhui, a.k.a.
+After learning about Otzi the Iceman, see the stunningly-preserved mummy known as Xin Zhui, a.k.a.
 Lady Dai.
 Then, see the horrifying Guanajuato mummies whose faces remain frozen in terror to this day.